Our Visitor Sites

 For more information about bus travel, as well as journey planning and useful tips such as what ticket to buy and how to find your nearest bus stop, visit:

-Visitor centre opening times
+Visitor site opening times

 We have a changing place toilet which is located in the visitor centre courtyard and can be reached from the rear of the centre from 07:30 to 18:30 every day.
 The door requires a RADAR key which can be borrowed from the reception, from 10:00am until 17:00pm every day.